-5. Identification of tasks required, organized by work breakdown structure

-Assess the areas that do not have connectivity and cell phone coverage.

-Assess the appropriate technology that might be used to redress this problem.

-Develop a plan with timetables to ensure statewide connectivity

-Determine milestones and assess progress toward ubiquitous connectivity.
+- 5. Identification of tasks required, organized by work breakdown structure - Assess the areas that do not have connectivity and cell phone coverage. - Assess the appropriate technology that might be used to redress this problem. - Develop a plan with timetables to ensure statewide connectivity - Determine milestones and assess progress toward ubiquitous connectivity. - 6.
+Project timeline and milestones

+To be determined by the state-level organization.

-9. Impact assessment on all affected stakeholders in the state (including small and rural providers)
+- 7. Projected cost and resources required - To be determined by the state-level organization. - 8.
+Means for tracking, measuring and reporting progress To be determined by the state-level organization. - 9.
+Impact assessment on all affected stakeholders in the state (including small and rural providers)